← Back Published on

 Ligotti is indisputably a master of fictional horror.
 His stories are frightening and Kafkaesque, exploring the boundaries of the “uncanny.”
 His most famous works include Songs of a Dead Dreamer (1991), The Nightmare Factory (1996), and My Work is Not Yet Done (2001), which have won widespread acclaim and fostered a devoted international following.

-In this essay collection, Ligotti gives voice to a deeply pessimistic worldview that posits that Life as a diseased and undesirable state of being.
-Consciousness is not a gift, but rather “the parent of all horrors,” as Ligotti puts it.
-The ideas put forth in this book are harrowing and fearless—to say nothing of Ligotti's penchant for a deliciously macabre turn-of-phrase.
+In "Conspiracy..."
+Ligotti gives voice to a deeply pessimistic worldview that posits Life is a diseased and undesirable state of being.
+Consciousness is not a gift, but rather “the parent of all horrors."
+The ideas put forth in this book flirt dangerously close with nihilism, a bleak enough philosophy—to say nothing of Ligotti's penchant for a deliciously macabre turn-of-phrase.

-Many readers, I imagine, will find this book far more disturbing than anything they've encountered on the fiction aisles.
+I imagine many readers will find this book far more disturbing than anything they've encountered on the fiction aisles.
 As a work of nihilist philosophy, the book unapologetically argues that we are better off to never have existed.
-If you find this idea offensive on its face, consider yourself warned.
+If you find this idea offensive, consider yourself forewarned before reading on.

-With that being said, the following reflection offers only my interpretation of Ligotti’s grand nightmare.
+With this being said, the following offers only my interpretation of Ligotti’s grand nightmare.
 I am not a philosopher, nor a scholar of Mister Ligotti’s corpus of work.
-My impressions are limited to the pages of this book alone.
-I ask only that you bear in mind that all philosophy is subjective, including the reader’s experience.
-I encourage you to read the book yourself and draw your own conclusions.
+My impressions are limited to the pages of the "Conspiracy" book alone.
+I ask that you bear in mind that all philosophy is subjective, and I encourage you to read the book yourself and draw your own conclusions.

 Section 1: The Nightmare of Being

-As opposed to the optimists, the pessimists see the world clearly as it is—which is to say, as Mister Ligotti sees it.
-Ligotti posits that death is the only certain principle in life, and any other moral or existential frameworks we spin up are delusions of our own mind.
-There is no greater meaning to our lives than the capricious speck of existence allotted to us by Nature.
-Nothing matters while we live, and certainly nothing will matter when we’re dead.
+The pessimists see the world clearly as it is—which is to say, as Mister Ligotti sees it.
+Ligotti posits that death is the only certain principle in life, and any other moral or existential frameworks are inventions of our delusional minds.
+There is no "higher" meaning to our lives than this fleeting speck of existence allotted to us by Nature.
 Therefore, the question we must ask is not, “Why do I exist?” but rather, “Why should I exist?”

 A pessimist would argue that human consciousness is an exquisite misery which, day by day, forces us to contend with our impending death.
-We may choose to distract ourselves with life’s pleasures and religious mantras—but all of these are self-delusions.
-A pessimist holds that there is no solution from the unbearable suffering of human consciousness, except through death.
-Taken to its conclusion, a true pessimist would argue that the only escape from the nightmare of existence is extermination of human consciousness.
+We may choose to distract ourselves with life’s pleasures and religious bamboozeling—but all of these are self-delusions.
+A pessimist holds that there is no answer to the unbearable suffering of human consciousness, except through death.
+Taken one step further, a pessimist could argue that the only escape from the nightmare of existence is the extermination of human consciousness.

-I should note here that Ligotti anticipates—and pushes back vociferously—against the argument of suicide as a means to an end.
-He notes that this is a false petard upon which critics seek to hoist the pessimists, claiming hypocrisy from Life-Negators who choose to go on living.
+I should note here that Ligotti anticipates—and pushes back against—the argument of suicide as the best means to this end.
+He notes that Suicide is a false petard upon which critics seek to hoist the pessimists.
 To simply note the benefit of nonexistence, Ligotti argues, is not the same as advocating for suicide (See Footnote 1, "On Suicide).

-Yet, if he draws a line at individual self-murder, Ligotti seems sympathetic to the idea of “phasing out” humanity by other means.
-Specifically, through the act of limiting procreation, we can bottleneck ourselves into painless nonexistence.
-This is arguably a more humane and palatable argument than calling for death camps or mass suicides.
-But one is left puzzling out Ligotti's moral distinction in the end game.
+Yet, if Ligotti draws a moral line at self-murder, he seems sympathetic to the idea of “phasing out” humanity by other means.
+Specifically, through the act of limiting procreation, he argues that we can bottleneck ourselves into painless nonexistence.
+This may sound like a more humane and palatable argument than calling for death camps or mass suicides, but one is left puzzling out the moral distinction in the end game.

-Equally strangely, Ligotti does not extend the same compassion toward “Nature,” whom he holds accountable for the evolutionary blight of human consciousness.
-He brooks no argument about exterminating humanity to “save the planet.”
+One should not expect much sympathy for Mother Nature, either.
+Ligotti argues that we owe this planet nothing.
 “Nature produced us,” he writes, “or at least subsidized our evolution.
 It intruded on an inorganic wasteland and set up shop.
 What evolved was a global workhouse where nothing is ever at rest, where the generation and discarding of life incessantly goes on.
 By what virtue, then, is [Nature] entitled to receive a pardon for this original sin…?”
 His extends this train of thought to a surprisingly vehement conclusion: “Once we settle off ourselves off-world, we can blow up this planet from outer space.
 It’s the only way to be sure its stench will not follow us.
 Let [Nature] save itself if it can.”
-On this singular issue, Ligotti strays from the measured tone of the rest of his book, carving out a moral paradigm I found difficult to follow.

-Ligotti understands the most of us have little desire to share in the company of pessimists.
-But this is not a matter of choice, he argues.
-To exist free of pessimist thought is to repress our obvious horror of existence with a variety of self-delusions.
-“In plain language,” Ligotti writes, “we cannot live except as self-deceivers who must lie to ourselves about ourselves, as well as about our unwinnable situation in the world.”
-How do we achieve such self-deception?
+How are we guilty of self-deception?
 Here Ligotti quotes the pessimist Peter Zapffe, who lays out four techniques in his 1933 essay, The Last Messiah.
-First, we compartmentalize negative thoughts into the back of our minds.
+First, we compartmentalize negative thoughts in our minds.
 Second, we anchor our sense of purpose to institutions like religion, country.
-Third, we fill our daily lives with constant distractions, such as politics, news, and gossip, to stave off thoughts of death.
+Third, we fill our daily lives with constant distractions, such as politics, news, and gossip.
 Finally, we sublimate our horror into more palatable forms of art and expression—including books like this one.

 From time to time, Ligotti notes that we wizen up to these gimmicks and catch a glimpse of the horrible puppeteer jerking at our strings.
 We awaken to the horror of existence.
 Then our nature compels us to find another blissful potion to imbibe.
 In Ligotti’s words: